Rae gardens in the Pacific Northwest and has experience with cultivating moss in a variety of methods.

 What you see here is the light well as it appears when you stand looking down into it from the backyard.
 My bedroom window is all along the top edge of this photo.
 I also decided to put a little goddess shrine in the well.
 Can't you just see her sitting in contemplation of a lovely green carpet of moss?

 If you are interested in cultivating moss, there are a variety of ways to do it.
 They are listed here in order of increasing complexity and effort.

-- Nature - you just let the moss do its thing where and when it wants.
-Most often gardeners who use this method weed the moss to remove other plants that grow in it.
+- Nature: You just let the moss do its thing where and when it wants.
+Most often gardeners who use this method weed around the moss to remove other plants that grow in it.

-- Scattering spores - this is just a step more complex than nature, but still doesn't take much effort.
-Spores are most often bought from nurseys or garden supply houses.
+- Scattering spores: This is just a step more complex than nature, but still doesn't take much effort.
+Spores are most often bought from nurseries or garden supply houses.

-That beer and blender thing people talk about
+This is that beer and blender moss thing people talk about.

 I decided in early February to get some sort of moss seeding going in the light well.
 Although it is on the north side of the house, and thus is well shaded and retains moisture when we have rain, I didn't think the purely natural method would be very satisfying... lol...